prasadkothapally/hari/docs/Run/Environments/Development/setup.md

 To deploy and manage clusters, we need to install kubectl, the official command line tool for Kubernetes.

-1. Download kubectl with the following command
+1.Download kubectl with the following command
 ```
 $ curl -LO https://storage.googleapis.com/kubernetes-release/release/`curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt`/bin/linux/amd64/kubectl
 ```
-2. Make the binary executable by typing
+2.Make the binary executable by typing
 ```
 chmod +x ./kubectl
 ```
-3. Then, move the binary into your path with the command:
+3.Then, move the binary into your path with the command:
 ```
 sudo mv ./kubectl /usr/local/bin/kubectl
 ```
-4. Verify the installation by checking the version of your kubectl instance:
+4.Verify the installation by checking the version of your kubectl instance:
 ```
 kubectl version --short
 ```